techidaily/site-solve-luxury/source/_posts/mastering-the-click-path-concept-for-enhanced-seo-results-tips-and-explanations-explained.md

 ![Visualization](https://cdn1.link-assistant.com/thumbs/w1318-c1/upload/seowiki/posts/31/click+length+shown+on+visualization.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aa6vSdt1elM?si=qPhmO-hoWVIPBnnC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The WebSite Auditor tool comes with two advanced features regarding click paths analysis.
 It allows searching for **orphaned pages** that are not linked to at all.
 Also, you can **limit the scan depth** to speed up the process (the crawler will find fewer but more prominent pages).

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/3C51hzX46eY?si=o5qiDSkT7mXUGm3F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Related articles